bouchramohamedlemine/IoT_Project/README.md

 This file lists the Python libraries required to run the project.
 It allows users to easily install the necessary dependencies using `pip`.

 ### `utils.py`
-A Python utility script that contains helper functions used throughout the project.
-It could include functions for data processing, feature extraction, or other supportive tasks.
+A Python utility script that contains helper functions used throughout by the app.py script.